usecakework/docs/docs/reference/rest.md

 **`imageId`** The id used to reference this image.

 ## VMs
-Use these APIs to use individual VMs.
+Use these APIs for one-time use VMs.
+These have a cold start of several seconds depending on the size of your image.

 ### startVM
 Start a virtual machine using an image.

 #### Endpoint
 ```txt title="POST"